 MKP has three conjoined purposes.

-The first: To map some of Keats’s life in London.
-Marking a place or street address on a map of greater London is the rather simple objective, though digging up reliable addresses from two centuries ago and then locating them does, at times, involve a little detective work, especially given the rapidly changing suburban landscape of Greater London up to and during the Regency era.
+The first: To map some of Keats’s life in London, and then a bit further, to other places the young poet travelled to and through.
+Marking a Keats-related place or street address on a map is the rather simple objective, though digging up reliable addresses from two centuries ago and then locating them does, at times, involve a little detective work, especially given the rapidly changing suburban landscape of Greater London up to and during the Regency era—during the 19th century, London was on its way to becoming the largest city in the world.
 One realization: maps can, alas, be wrong—as can addresses or even the names of streets.
-And no doubt some of the markers on the 158 maps on this site are wrong, too.
+And no doubt some of the markers on the 160 or so maps on this site are wrong, too.

 This goal of finding and noting places on a map is, however, in itself both limited